courtois-neuromod/cneuromod-things/README.md

 **2. Cloning the cneuromod-things repository**

 Install the current repository from GitHub with DataLad.
-This step only downloads symbolic links to retrieve the data files.
+This step only downloads symbolic links used to retrieve the data files (no large files are downloaded).

 ```bash
 datalad clone git@github.com:courtois-neuromod/cneuromod-things.git